nzbri/msnz/README.md

 ## Installation

 This package is currently only of interest and utility at NZBRI and hence won’t be made available via CRAN.
-Instead, it is hosted in a in a repository on Github at <https://github.com/nzbri/msnz>
+Instead, it is hosted in a repository on Github at <https://github.com/nzbri/msnz>

 Therefore, the usual installation route using `install.packages('msnz')`